-When a number of flows based on small packets (small-packet flows) share the same path, bandwidth can be saved by multiplexing packets belonging to different flows.
+When a number of flows based on small packets (small-packet flows) share the same path, the traffic can be optimized by multiplexing packets belonging to different flows.
+As a consequence, bandwidth can be saved and the amount of packets per second can be reduced.
 If a transmission queue has not already been formed but multiplexing is desired, it is necessary to add a multiplexing delay, which has to be maintained under some threshold if the service presents tight delay requirements.
+It is a believed fact that this delay and jitter can be of the same order of magnitude or less than other common sources of delay and jitter currently present on the Internet without causing harm to flows that employ congestion control based on delay.